kubukoz/blog/mdoc/asking-better-questions.md

 Thing is, after some time, as my career progressed, I ended up being on the receiving end of such questions more and more.
 That never changed - in fact, I'm used to people asking for help many times a day.

-All of this is to say, I've asked and been asked probably thousands of questions - good ones, but also bad ones, and I would like to share a couple tips on how to ask better questions.
+All of this is to say, I've asked and been asked probably thousands of questions - good ones, but also bad ones, and I would like to share a couple of tips on how to ask better questions.
 These tips will not only help you **reach a solution sooner**, but possibly a **better solution altogether**.

 <!-- more -->